All Episodes

 Just helps to go back and remind people these things.

-Every time the questions strayed away from the sexual harassment charges, audience loved it.
+The audience, every time the questions strayed away from the sexual harassment charges, the audience loved it.

-And Reuters has a story with the headline, Cain escaped serious damage in Republican debate.
+And Reuters has a story with the headline: Kane Escaped Serious Damage in Republican debate.

 However, they did point out that Herman Cain called Nancy Pelosi Princess Nancy as evidence that he's a sexual predator.